 3) Is your use prohibiting you from living a normal day-to-day life?

 Most of the time an outpatient program is designed for someone who has completed an inpatient stay and is looking to continue their growth in recovery.
 Outpatient is not meant to be the starting point, it is commonly referred to as aftercare.
+Using outpatient treatment as the first line of defense is not recommended.

 In order to provide an efficient and comprehensive admission process please bring the appropriate paperwork and follow the guidelines and rules provided below.